How to Manage Salesforce Licensing in Certero

 4. Establish which accounts are most active and which are legacy.

-This grid is valuable for identifying legacy data — accounts and sites that are no longer actively used but may still be consuming licenses or resources.
+This grid is valuable for identifying legacy data — accounts and sites that are no longer actively used but may still be consuming licences or resources.

-Based on the data across the Salesforce grids, focus on these key optimization scenarios:
+Based on the data across the Salesforce grids, focus on these key optimisation scenarios:

 Opportunity